Colin-b/pytest_httpx/README.md

 ### Raising exceptions

-You can simulate httpx exception throwing by raising an exception in your callback.
+You can simulate HTTPX exception throwing by raising an exception in your callback.

-This can be useful if you want to assert that your code handles httpx exceptions properly.
+This can be useful if you want to assert that your code handles HTTPX exceptions properly.

 ```python
 import httpx